jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 ## Clean-up and thank yous

 Thank you for your help in making Bitcoin as robust as it can be.
+Please remember to add a comment on [v0.21.0 testing issue detailing](https://github.com/bitcoin/bitcoin/issues/20555):

+1. Your hardware and operating system
+1. Which release candidate you tested and whether you compiled from source or used a binary (e.g. 0.21rc2 binary or 0.21rc3 compiled from source)
+1. What you tested (e.g., created a descriptor wallet, connected over Torv3, ran through the anchors test)
+1. Any other relevant findings

+**Don't be shy about leaving a comment even if everything worked great!** We want to hear from you and so it doesn't count unless you leave some feedback.
+Plus, you'll be Bitcoin GitHub famous!

 Use this command to remove all the data you played around with: